-“At the same time, the higher output growers are placing noticeably more priority on sowing by soil condition rather than calendar date; matching variety development speed to sowing date; sowing by seed number rather than weight; and, achieving a consistent depth of sowing.
+Higher output growers are placing noticeably more priority on sowing by soil condition rather than calendar date; matching variety development speed to sowing date; sowing by seed number rather than weight and achieving a consistent depth of sowing.

 They also appear to be more flexible in adjusting their seed rates to variety type and sowing regime (Table 1).

-“Interestingly too, the higher output growers clearly seem less concerned about using seedbed fertiliser than the lower output farms.
-With average establishment rates of 86% against the 77% of those with lower outputs – they don’t see such a strong need for extra support.
+Interestingly, the higher output growers seem less concerned about using seedbed fertiliser than the lower output farms.
+With average establishment rates of 86% against the 77% of those with lower outputs, growers don’t see such a strong need for extra support.

-Also identified as priorities for improvement by more than 20% of growers are taking more care over sowing depth; putting more emphasis on post-emergence rather than pre-em weed control; and, reducing seed rates where conditions allow (Figure 3)
+The three most important areas for improving their establishment are greater vigilance in slug pelleting; earlier sowing where conditions allow and better rolling wherever possible.
+Also identified as priorities for improvement by more than 20% of growers are taking more care over sowing depth, putting more emphasis on post-emergence rather than pre-em weed control and reducing seed rates where conditions allow (Figure 3)